Temporary Order Hearings in Massachusetts

 Is Your Spouse Violating the Temporary Orders?

-If your spouse begins violating court orders while the case is still pending — either doing what they shouldn’t be or not doing what they should be — you should contact the attorneys at Miller Law Group, P.C. immediately.
+If your spouse begins violating court orders while the case is still pending—either doing what they shouldn’t be or not doing what they should be—you should contact the attorneys at Miller Law Group, P.C. immediately.
 We will file a contempt claim on your behalf and it will be served on your spouse.
 Once the court considers the facts in the situation, it has the discretion to order sanctions such as paying your attorney fees, giving your spouse one final chance to comply, or even sending them with a toothbrush overnight to jail.

-A Reputation as Strong Temporary Order Attorneys
+Our Reputation as Strong Temporary Order Attorneys

 To learn more about taking action with temporary orders, or to challenge temporary orders that have not been made to your liking, call today or contact us to schedule a free, no-obligation consultation.